Selecting Bathroom Fixtures Showers and Bathtubs

 These tubs are generally installed adjacent to a shower.
 The shower is used for actual washing.
 The tubs are for relaxing after the shower.
 They are deep tubs, often inset into the floor or a low deck, deep enough to allow a person in a sitting position to be immersed up to his neck.
 Although traditionally made of wood, tile, or, more rarely, metal; soaking tubs are now commonly made of polypropylene reinforced with fiberglass, or acrylic.

-This is just a bathtub fitted with jets which propel a current of warm water in a swirling motion.
+This is just a bathtub fitted with jets that propel a current of warm water in a swirling motion.
 It may be of any of the types described above but is most often either an alcove or drop-in tub.
 Most tubs made by major manufacturers can be fitted with jets, and at least one tub maker, Jacuzzi, sells nothing else.

 The most recent addition to the world of bathtubs, the walk-in tub features a water-tight door that opens to allow the user easy access without having to step over the rim — which may be a problem for those with impaired mobility.
 When the door is closed, it can be filled with water just like an ordinary tub but it has to fully drain before you can open the door to get out.
 Most have interlock systems to prevent the door from being opened while it is full of water, and this is a feature we strongly recommend.
 Priced at $5,000 and more installed, we think accessible showers are a better, and more economical choice but if you are mobility limited and want a bathtub, this is probably the bathtub for you.